dragonnn/efmt/README.md

 - [uformat] macro to simply generating of strings

 ## Restrictions
-`tfmt` offers significantly less functionality than `core::fmt`.
+`efmt` offers significantly less functionality than `core::fmt`.
 For example:
 - No named arguments
 - No exponential representation of float numbers
 - Restricted number range of float numbers (see `tests/float.rs`)